jyotisham/jyotisha/jyotisha/panchangam/temporal/festival/data/other/rare-days/combinations/README.md

 _Saptami tithi, combined with a sankranti._

 ---
+## bhadrA saptamI
+_Saptami tithi, combined with the first पाद of हस्त nakshatram._

+---
 ## mahOdaya-puNyakAlaH
 _A rare combination of Pausha masam, Shravana nakshatram, Vyatipata yogam and Monday._